-Working with Internal Audit
+Working with internal audit

-The Auditing Standards Board's version of ISA (UK) 610 "Using the work of internal auditors" prohibits the use of internal audit to provide "direct assistance" to the audit.
+The Auditing Standards Board's version of ISA (UK) 610 "Using the work of internal auditors" prohibits use of internal audit to provide "direct assistance" to the audit.
 Our approach to the use of the work of Internal Audit has been designed to be compatible with these requirements.

-During 2019/20, we engage with Internal Audit to confirm any awareness of fraud or suspected fraud.
-Where Internal Audit have identified specific material deficiencies in the control environment that would create a risk of material misstatement to the financial statements, we will consider adjusting our testing so that the audit risk is covered by our work.
+During 2019/20, we will engage with Internal Audit to confirm any awareness of fraud or suspected fraud.
+Where Internal Audit have identified specific material deficiencies in the control environment we will consider adjusting our testing so that the audit risk is covered by our work.